 It sounds as though you have been juggling your debts for some time.
 Balance transfers, teaser interest rates and interest-only payments on lines of credit only serve to put off the day of reckoning.
 I hope you've been putting some money aside while delaying paying down your debt, because it sounds like you're ready to take on your debt, and the extra savings will soften the blow to your monthly cash flow.

 As long as you are paying the minimum amount due on your revolving credit card accounts, you will not get anywhere fast.
-Here's why: As you pay down the principal amount each month, the minimum payment will go down, too.
+Here's why: As you pay down the principal amount each month, the minimum payment will go down, too, as the minimum amount due is figured as a percentage of the principal -- the lower the principal, the lower the payment.
 The result is that you make less progress each month.

 Continue Reading Below

 Here's an illustration: You made a minimum payment of $1,500 this month.
 The principal amount reduces by $500 to $49,500, and your next month's minimum payment decreases to $1,485.
 So, after making a year's worth of minimum payments only, although your principal amount would be down to $44,319.01, your minimum payment will drop to $1,342.99.
 By year five, your minimum due would be down to $829.01, and by year 10, the minimum due would be $453.66.
 If you were to continue to make only the minimum payment, based on the industry formula of the interest due plus 1% of the balance, can you guess how long it would take to completely get out of debt?
 It would take more than 42 years to pay off your current $50,000 balance, and your total cost would be a whopping $99,336.04.
 Nasty indeed!